AdobeDocs/pdfservices-api-documentation/src/pages/pdf-services-api/index.md

 #### Test files

-Refer to each sample project's [resource directory](https://github.com/adobe/pdfservices-node-sdk-samples/tree/master/resources) for the requisite input/output files.
+The sample files reference input and output files located in the sample project’s [resource directory](https://github.com/adobe/pdfservices-node-sdk-samples/tree/master/resources).
+You can of course modify the files and paths or use your own files.

 #### Custom projects